 - The mandatory share can be claimed by close relatives if they are not considered in a will.
 The mandatory share is half the share of the inheritance a person would have inherited intestate.

 If you are an American or living in America, and you have been notified by the “Nachlassgericht” (German “probate court”) that you are or maybe an heir to a German estate, please contact us if you feel that you need legal advice.
-Urban Thier & Federer has German and American lawyers on staff who are experienced in such matters.
+Urban Thier & Federer is an international law firm and has German and American lawyers on staff who are experienced in such matters.

 This article does not constitute legal advice, but shall serve merely as an overview of German inheritance law in as far as it we feel it is particularly relevant to American and other international heirs in Germany.
 If you feel that you need legal advice, please contact an attorney with specific legal knowledge in this area.
 The hiring of an attorney is an important decision which should not be based on an advertisement or a published article alone.